 Our San Diego, California luxury Detox and Inpatient drug and alcohol addiction treatment center facility provides every client with full blood work.
 This includes lab testing to identify any diseases related to substance and alcohol use.
 This is an important factor when treating the whole client.
 Blood work and other labs will help identify any underlining medical issues the individual may be suffering from including elevated enzymes, low blood cell count and more.
 These results will allow the Doctors to identify any medical issues and help get the individual achieve a healthy state of living.

 The heroin epidemic stemming from prescription drug misuse we are currently facing is affecting all demographics.
+We have partnered with other addiction treatment centers like Oakvine Recovery IOP drug rehabs Austin, Texas.
+Relationships like this allow us to be able to provide help in other states during the Coronavirus pandemic.
+Covid-19 has stopped many individuals from traveling across states to get help.
 Individuals demonstrating concurrent chronic pain and opioid misuse are at high risk for overdose and mortality.
 Please call today and get the quality help you deserve.
 We are here to help you live your best life!
 Harmony Grove Recovery provides detox and inpatient services in a luxury setting.
 We provide private bedrooms, medical supervision, detox medications, group and individual therapy, and recreational activities.
 You need a comfortable and safe environment to successfully treat addiction and underlying issues caused by alcohol and substance abuse.
 Call our California drug rehabs in San Diego, Encinitas, Carlsbad, La Jolla and Escondido, California now at (760) 697-0497.